Prompting GPT-3 To Be Reliable: Additional Results: Knowledge Updating

 \item $\langle$\textit{Q, A'}$\rangle$ : We use the question-answer pairs, but with the substitution entities as gold answers in the prompt.

 \item $\langle$\textit{P', Q, A'}$\rangle$ : We use triples of the answer-substituted passage, the question, and the substitution answers in the prompt. \end{itemize}

 As shown in Table~\ref{tab:memorization_full}, we find that the prompt design has a big impact on the knowledge updating behavior.
-In particular, showing only the original passage-question-answer triples ($\langle$\textit{P, Q, A}$\rangle$) still causes high memorization ratios, however, when prompting when counter-factual triples ($\langle$\textit{P', Q, A'}$\rangle$), GPT-3 can update 85\% of the time with much lower memorization ratios than a supervised model.
+In particular, showing only the original passage-question-answer triples ($\langle$\textit{P, Q, A}$\rangle$) still causes high memorization ratios, however, when prompting with counterfactual triples ($\langle$\textit{P', Q, A'}$\rangle$), GPT-3 can update 85\% of the time with much lower memorization ratios than a supervised model.